Updated May 25, 2023

 About Chichen Itza

 Chichen Itza is one of the new seven wonders of the world.
 The northern part of Mexico’s Yucatan Peninsula is home to this collection of Mayan ruins.
 It was a bustling city in the pre-Colombian periods, home to several Mayans from different ethnic backgrounds.
 The iconic pyramid, which monopolizes the location’s center, is one of the numerous historic Mayan buildings still present today.
-The central portion of the Chichen Itza complex is about 5 square kilometers (1.9 square miles) in size, and nearby residential structures can see for quite a long past that point.
+The central portion of the Chichen Itza complex is about 5 square kilometers (1.9 square miles), and nearby residential structures can see for quite a long past that point.

 Maya was an astronomical architect who used his cosmic powers to build settlements he could rule over.
 He hurled gifts of emerald and gold as well as blood martyrdom, as evidenced by the discovery of remains, into a gigantic sinkhole known as the Sacred Cenote, also known as the “mouth of the well of the Itza,” which gave rise to the title Chichen Itza.
 Although the site’s origins remain unclear, it settled between 250 and 900 CE.